ComPACT: ACT+Planck galaxy cluster catalogue: Method

 We aim to construct a classification algorithm that analyses a segment of a microwave ACT+Planck map and yields a probability of detecting a cluster at a centre of a segment.
 To do so, we use a convenient CNN+MLP architecture, the adopted version of VGG \citep{VGG}).

 Table~\ref{table:arch} summarises the architecture of the artificial neural network model.
 The CNN (convolution neural network) part contains 4 identical blocks.
-Each convolutional block has two convolution kernels of 3x3 pixels size (padding=1, stride = 1), the rectified linear unit activation function (ReLU$(x) = \max(0, x)$; \citet{ReLU}) and the MaxPooling sub-sampling unit.
-The second part contains a Multi-Layer Perceptron (MLP) with three linear layers with ReLU activation function each.
+Each convolutional block (except for the first one, in which the first convolution has a kernel of size 5) has two convolution kernels of 3x3 pixels size (padding=1, stride = 1), the rectified linear unit activation function (ReLU$(x) = \max(0, x)$; \citet{ReLU}) and the MaxPooling sub-sampling unit.
+The second part contains a Multi-Layer Perceptron (MLP) with three linear layers, each with a ReLU activation function.
 We use the batch normalisation \citep{batchnorm} in CNN and MLP layers and DropOut with $p=0.5$ \citep{Dropout} in each MLP layer for the network regularisation.
 We use the linear layer with the standard Logistic Sigmoid function (see e.g. \cite{2021arXiv210914545D}) to obtain a probability of SZ signal as the network output.
+Total number of trained parameters equals to 462,865.